Zucchini Pizza Casserole

 Some people prefer shredded zucchini in their pizza casserole.

 In fact, grated zucchini cooks faster, and if you are not a big fan of zucchini, this will hide this keto-friendly vegetable really well in the casserole.

 I chose the first option for this dish.
 However, I love using grated zucchini to make a zucchini crust.

 It is a quick 10-minute step where you cook the beef with the zucchinis and the pizza sauce.

 The keto pizza sauce is made of tomato sauce, homemade Italian seasoning, and garlic powder to avoid added sugar or carbs.

-This pre-cooking step is crucial to remove the water from the zucchini, to cook the beef, and to blend the Italian seasoning flavors.
+This pre-cooking step is crucial to remove the moisture from the zucchini, cook the beef, and blend the Italian seasoning flavors.

-Note that you can swap the beef for Italian sausage.
+Note that you can swap the lean ground beef for Italian sausage or ground turkey.

 However, Italian sausage is often seasoned with Italian seasoning, so you may want to decrease the spices in the recipe to avoid overpowering flavors.